rickyjohnwhu/DDPMvsNF/README.md

-micromamba config set channel_priority flexible micromamba create -n compenv -f environment.yml micromamba activate compenv pip install -r requirements.txt
+micromamba config set channel_priority flexible micromamba create -n compenv -f environment.yml micromamba activate compenv
 ```

 ## Datasets

 The datasets folder contains three `.ipynb` notebooks.
-The first, `data_accessor.ipynb`, downloads all the required datasets for the experiments from [Zenodo](https://zenodo.org/records/14679134?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjAyYmYzODhlLWE2ZjYtNDA4NS1iNDhlLTJlNzZmMzcyNzMwZCIsImRhdGEiOnt9LCJyYW5kb20iOiI0YTE3NTE3N2Y4MThkODg0YTY4NTI4OWExMGE3NmNmNiJ9.HcFgvUV0sK8EhJm0Ow8cFn-56q8rGuSWj_LBQIcpzMZ_mAySqnJ4pJeJubxw_3Dtl2chUoHAGOaxgaRFyZRLWg) automatically. `generator_aib9.ipynb` and `generator_gmm.ipynb` can be used to verify the datasets or generate new ones with different properties.
+The first, `data_accessor.ipynb`, downloads all the required datasets for the experiments from [Zenodo](https://zenodo.org/records/14679134?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjAyYmYzODhlLWE2ZjYtNDA4NS1iNDhlLTJlNzZmMzcyNzMwZCIsImRhdGEiOnt9LCJyYW5kb20iOiI0YTE3NTE3N2Y4MThkODg0YTY4NTI4OWExMGE3NmNmNiJ9.HcFgvUV0sK8EhJm0Ow8cFn-56q8rGuSWj_LBQIcpzMZ_mAySqnJ4pJeJubxw_3Dtl2chUoHAGOaxgaRFyZRLWg) automatically.

+`generator_aib9.ipynb` and `generator_gmm.ipynb` can be used to verify the datasets or generate new ones with different properties, but are not necessary.
 After the datasets are loaded or generated, experiments may be run.

 ## Experiments